TimSkaras/CliffordCircuitsLibrary/README.md

 export PYTHONPATH="${PYTHONPATH}:/path/to/CliffordCircuitsLibrary"
 ```

-Then you can import ccl as you would a normal python package
+Then you can import `ccl` as you would a normal Python package

 ```python
 import ccl